zappee/docker-images/README.md

 * Contact with us

 Contact: [arnold.somogyi@gmail.com](arnold.somogyi@gmail.com)

+## 4) License
+Before the build, you must download the `Oracle JDK` install kit from the Oracle website and accept the license indicated on that page.

+Copyright (c) 2021 Remal Software, Arnold Somogyi.
+All rights reserved.

+BSD (2-clause) licensed

 ## Appendix A) Docker cheat sheet
 * Start Docker daemon on Centos: `sudo systemctl start docker`